 text only – This option makes your report most like a paper calendar.
 The record won't display as a link, but you'll retain the tooltip feature that appears when viewers mouse over linked records.

-a link to edit the record – Selecting this option displays the event as a hyperlink.
+a link to edit the record – Selecting this option displays the event as a link.
 When clicked, the link opens the record in edit mode.

 a link to display the record – This is QuickBase's automatic setting.
-This display mode shows the item as a hyperlink which opens the record in view mode.
+This display mode shows the item as a link which opens the record in view mode.

 Set the maximum entries per day – If you have a lot of records to cram into each date on your calendar, you may want to put a cap on the number that should appear.
 When you do, QuickBase displays a more... link at the bottom of the list so viewers know that there's more to the story.

 Set the maximum characters per entry – Use this box to enter the maximum length of the record description.
 If the description is truncated, the user can hover the mouse over any record to get more information.
 (Show me.)